aj0y/phpcxml/README.md

 PHP-CXML
 ==========================
-A PHP library to deal with cXML.
+A PHP library to deal with cXML 1.2 (http://cxml.org/).

 - PSR compatible